paulgazz/kmax/README.md

 `make libso` may fail on nanotrav, but as long as the `lib/` directory contains six shared object libraries, libcudd.so, libdddmp.so, etc, then pycudd should build.

+Install swig for the python to c interface.
+In apt-based distributions `apt-get install swig`.

 Finally, go up to the parent directory, enter `pycudd/`, and build: